tamentis.com

 - Sanitize everything (a few minutes exposure to dilluted Star San)

-- Pour the juice in the carboy, sprinkle the yeast on top (I put 3g of SafCider AB-1)
+- Pour the juice in the carboy, sprinkle the yeast on top (I eyeballed ~3g of SafCider AB-1)

-- Put the bubbler with clean water inside
+- Put the bubbler with clean water or vodka inside

 - Store at the yeast's recommended temperature (16 degree Celcius in my case) for a couple of weeks

-- Filter out the top and the bottom sediments, whatever doesn't look like cider with the siphon
+- Filter out the top and the bottom sediments with the siphon (basically remove what seems solid-ish)

 - Bottle and cap everything